eZanmoto/dock/README.md

   run inside the container is run with the user ID and group ID of the user running `dock`.
 Note that these IDs are discovered using the `id` program, and so, a failure may occur if the `id` program isn't found.
+* `project_dir`: This mounts the local project directory, i.e. the directory
+* that `dock.yaml` is defined in, to the `workdir` path inside the container.
+  This also works in "nested" Docker scenarios, as described in the "`mounts`" section, below.
 * `mounts`: This section defines bind mounts, where the source paths are relative to the directory containing `dock.yaml` (as opposed to being defined using absolute paths).
 These can also allow for bind mounts in "nested" Docker